Monster

 A monster is a type of imaginary or fictional creature found in literature, folklore, mythology, horror, fantasy, fiction and religion.
-They are very often depicted as dangerous and aggressive, with a strange or grotesque appearance that causes terror and fear, often in humans.
-Monsters usually resemble bizarre, deformed, otherworldly and/or mutated animals or entirely unique creatures of varying sizes, but may also take a human form, such as mutants, ghosts, spirits, vampires or zombies, among other things.
-They may or may not have supernatural powers, but are usually capable of killing or causing some form of destruction, threatening the social or moral order of the human world in the process.
+They are very often depicted as dangerous and aggressive; with a strange or grotesque appearance that causes terror and fear, often in humans.
+Monsters usually resemble bizarre, deformed, otherworldly and mutated animals or entirely unique creatures of varying sizes, but may also take a human form; such as mutants, ghosts, spirits, vampires or zombies, among all other things.
+They may or may not have supernatural powers; but they are usually capable of killing or causing some form of destruction, threatening the social or moral order of the human world; in the process.

 Animal monsters are outside the moral order, but sometimes have their origin in some human violation of the moral law (e.g. in the Greek myth, Minos does not sacrifice to Poseidon the white bull which the god sent him, so as punishment Poseidon makes Minos' wife, Pasiphaë, fall in love with the bull.
-She copulates with the beast, and gives birth to the man with a bull's head, the Minotaur).
-Human monsters are those who by birth were never fully human (Medusa and her Gorgon sisters) or who through some supernatural or unnatural act lost their humanity (werewolves, Frankenstein's monster), and so who can no longer, or who never could, follow the moral law of human society.
+She copulates with the beast, and gives birth to the man with a bull's head, the Minotaur.
+Human monsters are those; who; by birth were never completely human; such as Medusa and her Gorgon sisters or; who through some supernatural, or unnatural act lost their humanity; such as werewolves, Frankenstein's monster and so; who can no longer or; who never could follow the moral law of human society.

 Monsters may also be depicted as misunderstood and friendly creatures who frighten individuals away without wanting to, or may be so large, strong and clumsy that they cause unintentional damage or death.
-Some monsters in fiction are depicted as mischievous and boisterous but not necessarily threatening (such as a sly goblin), while others may be docile but prone to becoming angry or hungry, thus needing to be tamed and taught to resist savage urges, or killed if they cannot be handled or controlled successfully.
+Some monsters in fiction are depicted as mischievous and boisterous but not necessarily threatening; such as a sly goblin, well others may be docile but prone to becoming angry or hungry, thus needing to be tamed and taught to resist savage urges, or killed if they cannot be handled or controlled successfully.

 Monsters pre-date written history, and the academic study of the particular cultural notions expressed in a society's ideas of monsters is known as monstrophy.
 Monsters have appeared in literature and in feature-length films.
-Well-known monsters in fiction include Count Dracula, Frankenstein's monster, werewolves, vampires, demons, reanimated mummies, and zombies.
+Well-known monsters in fiction; including Dracula, Frankenstein's monster, werewolves, vampires, demons, reanimated mummies, and zombies.